-RELaTED will evolve the substation concept into an energy hub with multiple heat inputs and outputs.
+RELaTED has evolved the substation concept into an energy hub with multiple heat inputs and outputs.
 The objective is the 3FSs allow buildings to operate without local storage (with relevant cost and complexity reductions), and to integrate buildings as distributed heat sources in the DH network, allowing to balance instantaneous DH loads and productions.

-RELaTED will evolve the substation concept into an energy hub with multiple heat inputs and outputs.
+RELaTED has evolved the substation concept into an energy hub with multiple heat inputs and outputs.

-3FS systems will allow for heat extraction from high temperature pipe (direct internal LT HVAC systems, DHW, electric boosters, DHRHP in heating mode); heat injection in the low temperature pipe (reject heat from HVAC & DHRHP in cooling mode, BILTST under low solar yield); heat injection in the high temperature pipe (BILTST under high solar yield), and internal heat transfer from BILTST to DHRHP or LT HVAC systems.
-All these functionalities will be achieved within one single substation, with net-metering capacity.
+3FS systems have allowed for heat extraction from high temperature pipe (direct internal LT HVAC systems, DHW, electric boosters, DHRHP in heating mode); heat injection in the low temperature pipe (reject heat from HVAC & DHRHP in cooling mode, BILTST under low solar yield); heat injection in the high temperature pipe (BILTST under high solar yield), and internal heat transfer from BILTST to DHRHP or LT HVAC systems.
+All these functionalities have been achieved within one single substation, with net-metering capacity.

 Heat Pump Technology